azamiftikhar1000/Image-Generation-Modified/README.md

 2. Image Generator:

 Currently, the model is trained on Cityscape dataset.
 We will use transfer learning and then train the model using CoCo dataset.

+<b>For more details, refer to "Image Generator Architecture.docx" file </b>